ilswh/bakers/README.md

 - As a returning site user, I would like to unfollow a user, so that I can stop seeing them on my feed.
 - As a returning site user, I would like to view my profile, so that I can see how many I follow and are following and how many and what posts I have made.
 - As a returning site user, I would like to view other users profile, so that I can see how many they follow and are following and how many and what posts they have made.
+- As a returning site user, I would like to be able to edit my profile, so that I can keep it updated as I change.
+- As a returning site user, I would like to be able to edit my bakerusername, so that I can keep it updated as I change.
+- As a returning site user, I would like to be able to edit my password, so that I be safe.

 ### Site Admin